Colorado Memory Systems: Foundation and first products (1985–1988)

 Colorado Memory Systems, Inc., was founded by William "Bill" Beierwaltes in Loveland, Colorado, in 1985, as a division of Colorado Time Systems, another Loveland-based company that he had previously founded in 1972.
 Whereas Colorado Time Systems focused on computerized timekeeping displays for athletics while also selling a broad range of other products, Beierwaltes founded Colorado Memory Systems chiefly to focus on data storage products for the burgeoning personal computer industry of the 1980s.
-Before founding Colorado Time Systems in 1972, Beierwaltes was a product manager for Hewlett-Packard from 1964 to 1974, working on the development and marketing for HP's electronic measuring equipment, especially their line of voltmeters.
+Before founding Colorado Time Systems in 1972, Beierwaltes was a product manager for Hewlett-Packard from 1964 to 1974, working on the development and marketing for HP's electronic measuring equipment, especially its line of voltmeters.

 In March 1985, CMS launched its first products, a line of 60-MB quarter-inch cartridge (QIC) drives manufactured by Rexon's WangTek division and rebadged as Tecmar products for redistribution by IBM.
 The drives made use of the then-ubiquitous QIC-24 tapes and came in three configurations: an external drive sporting only the QIC tape mechanism (QIC/60AT), another external drive comprising the QIC reader–writer and a 20-MB hard disk drive (QIC/60W20), and an internal drive and controller board (QIC/60H).
-These drives were the first tape backup products to be resold by IBM for their Personal Computer platform (by then also including the XT and AT).
-In August 1985, CMS collaborated again with Tecmar to release a bevy of peripherals for Commodore's new Amiga computer (specifically the premier Amiga 500).
+These drives were the first tape backup products to be resold by IBM for its Personal Computer platform (by then also including the XT and AT).
+In August 1985, CMS collaborated again with Tecmar to release a bevy of peripherals for Commodore's new Amiga computer (specifically the premier Amiga 1000).
 These peripherals included a modem, a multifunction expansion module (including serial and parallel I/O, a real-time clock, and RAM), and a 20-MB external disk drive.
 These products were the first peripherals ever to be released for the Amiga.